Home » USA » Grand Canyon West Rim helicopter tours

 On the way, you stop at a secluded beach for a dip and enjoy a picnic box lunch.

-Tour timings: 7 am and 8 am
+Tour timings: 7 am and 8 am daily

 Tour Operator: 5 Star Grand Canyon Helicopter Tours

-Cost of the tour: US$699 per person
+Cost of the tour (2+ years): US$699 per person

 West Rim Deluxe Sunset Helicopter Tour

-After a flight over the Grand Canyon West, the pilot lands the chopper on a private bluff for Champagne toast and a light snack.
+Land on a private bluff for Champagne toast and a light snack.

 After enjoying the Grand Canyon’s sunset views and the Colorado River, you board the helicopter for the return flight.

-Tour timings: 4 pm
+Tour timings: 5 pm daily

 Tour Operator: Maverick Helicopter Tours

-Cost of the tour: US$674 per person
+Cost of the tour (12+ years): US$674 per person

 Don’t limit yourself to helicopter tours, check out all Grand Canyon tours.